Photo of Trinity College, Dublin, Ireland, from my own collection. 🙂

-I expected to feel a deep connection to Ireland.
+I have always wanted to travel to Ireland.
+I expected to feel a deep connection to that land.

 The only vestige of the culture in our home, really, was the love of potatoes.
 My dad used to marvel at my grandma, who would literally put three or four types of potato dishes on the table during holiday dinners.
 My mom and her sister could both make wicked fried potatoes.